arthurflor23/handwritten-text-recognition/README.md

 -   `--discriminator-steps`: Repetition of steps for discriminator training in synthesis workflow.
 -   `--generator-steps`: Skipping steps for generator training in synthesis workflow.

+#### Recognition

--   `--synthesis-ratio`: Synthetic data ratio for synthesis and recognition workflow.
+-   `--synthetic-data-ratio`: Synthetic data ratio in synthesis and recognition workflow.
+-   `--decoder-from-scratch`: Keep the recognition decoder model from scratch.

 #### Training